IndianaBug/moonStreamProcess/README.md

 ## Assembler Modules

-Kindly examine the logic within the TradeStreamEngine carefully and follow the flow.
+Kindly examine the logic within the moonStreamProcess carefully and follow the flow.
 You won't need to fork the code entirely; instead, kindly replicate it and omit any unnecessary components.
 Should you encounter any bugs or difficulties, please feel free to reach out to me on Telegram.
 I would be more than happy to assist you in resolving them and guide you in creating your own streams.

 Follow this logic: